3dgeo-heidelberg/vapc/how_to.md

     )
 ```

-## How to mesh
+## How to mesh*
 Visualisations might require to generate a mesh of a voxelized point cloud.
 The data handler currently has a method implemented, that stores the point cloud as a voxel mesh in .ply format (readable with Bender).
 The option shift to center is usefull for loading data into Blender, as it does not shift by default.
 True coordinates are lost by this.

-!!!
-This method is not yet implemented in an automated workflow but can be called in a script by:
+*This method is not yet implemented in an automated workflow but can be called in a script by:

 ```python
 data_handler.save_as_ply(